CoderDojo-Content/Mini-Sushi-Zoo-Pictures/en/README.md

    Change **lion.html** to the name of the new page you created.

-10. You should be able to click on the picture now and see the page about that animal!
+10. You just turned your picture into a link!
+You should be able to click on the picture now and see the page about that animal.

 11. On a new line underneath your image and link code, write some more code to show another picture that links to another new page.
 Don’t forget to upload a file for your picture!
 Do as many as you like.
 What animals are in your zoo?